alexermolov/http-editor/README.md

 - ✏️ **Rich Editor** - Edit request method, URL, headers, and body with intuitive controls
 - 🎯 **Multiple Body Types** - Support for JSON, URL-encoded, XML, HTML, JavaScript, and plain text
 - 🚀 **Send Requests** - Execute HTTP requests and view responses in real-time
+- 🔐 **Pre-Request Auth** - Automatic authentication with token extraction from auth responses
 - 📊 **Response Viewer** - Inspect response status, headers, and formatted body
+- 🔤 **Variables** - Define and use variables throughout your requests
 - 📋 **cURL Export** - Export any request to cURL command (Windows/Unix compatible)
+- 📥 **Import** - Import Postman collections and cURL commands
 - 💾 **Auto-save** - Save your changes back to the `.http` file
 - 🎨 **VS Code Themes** - Seamlessly integrates with your editor theme